 Veganuary (going vegan throughout the month of January) is becoming more and more popular among Londoners.
-If you are part of the challenge, or just want made a resolution to eat plant-based food this year, you can stop by at Leon at Spitalfields.
+If you are part of the challenge, or just want to make a resolution to eat plant-based food this year, you can stop by Leon at Spitalfields.
 From Squash, Sage & Kale Salad to middle-east inspired Rainbow Mezze Salads and wraps, you are guaranteed a true vegan feast here.

 As the name suggests, the name Paleo comes from Palaeolithic Era, where people ate as naturally as possible, opting for grass-fed meats and wholefoods such as nuts, seeds and vegetables.
 In this type of diet, processed food is not allowed – yes, this also includes breads, pastas, rice etc. So, what to go for when you’re eating out?
 Itsu is here to help.
 Their Chicken, Avocado & Egg salad and variety of Sashimi are great options when you need a quick (and Paleo!) fix for lunch.

 Other options to try: Wild whole grilled fish at Canteen Dingley Dell pork cutlet at Galvin Hop

 In some ways, Ketogenic is quite like the Paleo diet, but it relies more on fats.
 And a lot of it.

 In Ketogenic type of nutrition, saturated fats are encouraged, so why not try delicious duck meat?
 The Duck Truck (proudly the UK’s first ever duck only restaurant) is situated here at Spitalfields.
 Keep it bread-free and don’t give in to the temptation to put the yummy and succulent duck meat in a wrap or sandwich, as these carbs are a no-no in the Ketogenic diet!